-I know this title seems a little click-baity, but truly it's what happened to me, and I've made it happen for sooooo many clients this year.
-I feel like creative businesses just have no idea the magic of Pinterest therefore they devote hours and hours to other platforms that take much longer to grow until you bite the bullet and pay 100's of dollars for ads.
+I know this title seems a little click-baity, but I saw how my Pinterest was able to double my website traffic, and I’ve made it happen for sooooo many clients this year.
+I feel like creative businesses just have no idea the magic of Pinterest therefore they devote hours and hours to other platforms that take much longer to grow until you bite the bullet and pay 100’s of dollars for ads.

 Pinterest is just less needy than your average social media platform and tends to give back in spades for every second you spend on it.

 It likes 15-30 new pins per day.
 Point #3 makes this easy and tells you where these pins should be from.

 Ideally, it wants you to engage daily (you definitely don’t have to, but thats not as hard as it sounds either).
 Also, it wants to know what you’re gonna post and what you’re all about, so just stay within the normal parameters of your site (whether that means one aesthetic or only wedding stuff).
 That way it realizes you’re an expert at something specific and knows what users to send your way.

 Post 60% other people’s content (repin or just share from other websites) and 40% that link to your website.
 You’re going to take the most time on your own Pin creation and descriptions.
 The keywords you put in those descriptions is what gets your content found.
 The other repins you find… not so important that the descriptions are detailed.
 It’s only important that they’re consistent with your brand.
 That means posting the 60% can take literally 5 minutes… that’s 9-18 pins from around Pinterest and 6-12 pins from your site that you take time on.
 Easy peasy lemon squeezey.

 Already know that Pinterest rules, but have no clue how to use it to get thousands of page views?
 Check out my online course, Pinterest for Bloggers.